-JULIUS D. SPEARS, JR. is the Chairman of HEAL (Health Education Advocacy Learning) Inc., and one of the founding members.
-He boasts extensive financial and clinical experience in management of multi-institutional healthcare organizations, hospital and ambulatory operations and product line development.
-He has consistently recognized the value of education in changing perceptions about health and the need to expand research participation in meeting the challenges of improving the status of health in the communities in which he served.
-Under his leadership at various institutions he developed several academic clinical research centers and instituted efforts to expand community physician and patient participation in clinical trials.
+Julius D. Spears, Jr., Founding Member of HEAL Collaborative, boasts extensive financial and clinical experience in the management of multi-institutional healthcare organizations, hospital and ambulatory operations, and product line development.
+He has consistently recognized the value of education in changing perceptions about health and the need to expand research participation in meeting the challenges of improving health status in the communities in which he served.
+Under his leadership at various institutions, he developed several academic clinical research centers and instituted efforts to expand community physician and patient participation in clinical trials.